 Shoulder and Chest Strengtheners

 “This was a staple for me growing up to build major strength in the chest,” says Stauffer.
-“Unfortunately, our anatomy disagrees with this exercise.”
-Going too wide on this movement can put an excessive amount of stress on the anterior shoulder joint.
+“Unfortunately, sometimes our anatomy can disagree with this exercise.”
+Going too wide on a cable fly can put an excessive amount of stress on the anterior shoulder joint.
 While it is nice to feel the burn, it can mislead you to make you think you’re building muscle, when really—without enough mobility—you’re just wrecking your shoulders.
-Stauffer suggests saving your shoulders and do these three strength exercises instead, for the same result: weighted push-up, dumbbell floor press, and the anterior shoulder press.
+Stauffer suggests when in doubt, to save your shoulders and try these three strength exercises instead, for the same result: weighted push-up, dumbbell floor press, and the anterior shoulder press.

 Leg and Core Strengtheners

 Hold tight!
 We are pro deadlifting and think it’s are a great full-body, strength-building movement.
-That said, most athletes lack the proper core strength and joint mobility to execute this exercise properly, according to Stauffer.
+That said, many athletes lack the proper core strength and joint mobility to execute this exercise properly, according to Stauffer.
 Without those two critical pieces, you dump unnecessary weight into the lower back.
+So while it’s one of our favorite movements for overall health, it can be really dangerous if done improperly.
 “This is an exercise that, when done incorrectly, has a far greater negative impact than a bodyweight squat for example,” says Stauffer.
 “For us, it’s a simple spectrum of risk versus reward, and the deadlift falls closer to the risk side.”
 If you’re going to do it, Stauffer suggests finding a coach to teach you proper mechanics or focusing on building a strong core and working up to weights your body can handle.
 If you’re new to lifting or haven’t hit the gym in a while, protect your low back and start with a baseline exercise like the hip bridge.
 From there, you can work up to a lightweight kettlebell deadlift.

-Similar to the deadlift, the barbell back squat falls on the dangerous end of the Spartan risk-versus-reward spectrum.
-Most folks just aren’t ready for this.
-“Sure, you were probably forced to do these at some point in your exercise journey—a strength room in highschool/college, your personal trainer had you do them, or they were a staple in a lifting class—but unless you have optimal shoulder mobility, hip mobility, core stability, and ankle mobility, you’re asking for trouble with this exercise,” says Stauffer.
+Similar to the deadlift, the barbell back squat falls on the potentially dangerous end of the Spartan risk-versus-reward spectrum.
+Many beginners just aren’t ready for this.
+“Sure, you were probably forced to do these at some point in your exercise journey—a strength room in highschool/college, or they were a staple in a lifting class—but unless you have optimal shoulder mobility, hip mobility, core stability, and ankle mobility, you’re asking for trouble with this exercise,” says Stauffer.
 In most instances, your lower back will bear the load when it’s not meant to.
 As an alternative to barbell back squats, try the more refined goblet squat.
 Stauffer also suggests mixing it up by building strength from lunging patterns—which you can load up fairly heavy when your body is ready.